GL-Ecologie/odoo-sh/docs/user_guide.md

 - Each project can have one or more **tasks**.
 Shifts can be linked to a specific task on a project.
 - The **Assigned shifts** tab on a task shows all shifts linked to that task — useful for tracking how many shifts have been planned for a given monitoring visit.
 - A task displays a warning banner when the number of assigned people falls below the required number set in the *People needed* field.
+- The **Create Shifts** button on a task form opens the multi-resource wizard pre-filled with that task's project and task (see §4.7).
+- Once at least one shift exists for the task, an **Edit Shifts** button appears showing the shift count.
+Clicking it opens the bulk-edit wizard pre-loaded with all shifts for that task.

 ---